smarie/python-pytest-cases/docs/index.md

  * `--with-reorder skip` allows you to restore the original order that was active before `pytest_collection_modifyitems` was initially called, thus not taking into account any reordering done by pytest or by any of its plugins.

-### `@pytest_fixture_plus`
+### `@fixture_plus`

-`@pytest_fixture_plus` is similar to `pytest.fixture` but without its `param` and `ids` arguments.
+`@fixture_plus` is similar to `pytest.fixture` but without its `param` and `ids` arguments.
 Instead, it is able to pick the parametrization from `@pytest.mark.parametrize` marks applied on fixtures.
 This makes it very intuitive for users to parametrize both their tests and fixtures.
 As a bonus, its `name` argument works even in old versions of pytest (which is not the case for `fixture`).

 Finally it now supports unpacking, see [unpacking feature](#unpack_fixture-unpack_into).

-!!! note "`@pytest_fixture_plus` deprecation if/when `@pytest.fixture` supports `@pytest.mark.parametrize`"
+!!! note "`@fixture_plus` deprecation if/when `@pytest.fixture` supports `@pytest.mark.parametrize`"
     The ability for pytest fixtures to support the `@pytest.mark.parametrize` annotation is a feature that clearly belongs to `pytest` scope, and has been [requested already](https://github.com/pytest-dev/pytest/issues/3960).
-It is therefore expected that `@pytest_fixture_plus` will be deprecated in favor of `@pytest_fixture` if/when the `pytest` team decides to add the proposed feature.
+It is therefore expected that `@fixture_plus` will be deprecated in favor of `@pytest_fixture` if/when the `pytest` team decides to add the proposed feature.
 As always, deprecation will happen slowly across versions (at least two minor, or one major version update) so as for users to have the time to update their code bases.

 ### `unpack_fixture` / `unpack_into`